0xor0ne/awesome-list/README.md

 - ["Hack The Emulated Planet: Vulnerability Hunting on Planet WGS-804HPT Industrial Switches"][1031]
 - ["How I ruined my vacation by reverse engineering WSC"][1077]
 - ["How I used o3 to find CVE-2025-37899, a remote zeroday vulnerability in the Linux kernel’s SMB implementation"][1090]
+- ["Hypervisors for Memory Introspection and Reverse Engineering"][1099]
 - ["Inside Riot Vanguard's Dispatch Table Hooks"][1073]
 - ["Intercepting HTTPS Communication in Flutter: Going Full Hardcore Mode with Frida"][1079]
 - "iOS 17: New Version, New Acronyms":